feloham/loginRegister/README.md

 loginRegister
 =============

-a simple PHP and mySql Login &amp; Registration system
+a simple PHP and mySql Login and Registration system